 If I’m bringing in shopping bags, I unload them right away, finding a designated spot for any new items instead of just throwing them in a pile to deal with later.

 It is easy, but we also have to be pretty intentional about it.
 Let’s be honest, sometimes I feel tired and don’t really want to walk all the way upstairs to put something away.
 Sometimes I’m really tempted to say “Oh, I’ll just do it later.
 It’s not a big deal.”
 And sometimes it’s not.
 But many times it opens the door to keep piling and piling until we again have the cluttered mess that we were trying to avoid.

 It also takes cooperation.
 If I’m the only one in my house committed to the One Touch Rule, then I end up getting frustrated because I’m spending a lot of my time picking up everybody else’s stuff.
 Everyone has to be on board.
+(For more info on getting your husband and kids on board with organizing, see this post.)
 We all have to agree that it’s much nicer to live in a house that is uncluttered and organized (where you can always find what you need because it’s put away in its designated spot!).

 So while the concept of the One Touch Rule itself is easy, the implementation may take some work, some changing of habits, and some teamwork.
 We’re definitely not perfect at it in our house by any means, but as we work at it more and more, we find that we are able to better enjoy our living spaces and our time together.